Exit 57: Writing and production

+Paul Kozlowski, A. Whitney Brown, and David Pasquesi, contributed additional material.
+Comedy writer Michael O'Donoghue once wrote a sketch for the show, but it was rejected due to its violence.
+Donoghue died in 1994 and the sixth episode of the first season is dedicated to his memory.
+Colbert has said "Down In the Basement", is one of his favorite sketches from the show, and described it as "one of the most Mick things that we ever did".
+For the sketch "You Are Fired", Colbert based his character on Second City producer Kelly Leonard, who did not like having difficult conversations with his staff.
+Colbert called Leonard beforehand to tell him.

+The series was filmed in New York, at the HBO Downtown Production offices, in front of a live audience.
+They only were able to film two takes per sketch.
+Colbert recalled the budget for the show was tight: "Those were like, "Well, here's an idea.
+A guy gets woken up by a jackhammer.
+The jackhammer operator ..." and our producers would say, "First of all, before you go any further – do you have a jackhammer?
+Because I don't have a jackhammer."
+Lennon recalled that HBO was very supportive, asking them to write another pilot after the show was cancelled.
+They ended up writing another sketch show, but it did not get picked up.

 Opening sequence

 During the show's cryptic opening sequence, the cast members are seen standing next to a broken down car on the highway.
 Soon they are picked up by a passing driver, who changes the radio station at the mention of a serial killer, and takes Polaroid pictures of his increasingly uncomfortable passengers.
 Growing suspicious, the cast demands to be let out.
 The car is then seen pulling off the highway at Exit 57.

 A rendition of "If I Knew You Were Comin' I'd've Baked a Cake" served as the show's theme song.